 Mausoleum of the First Qin Emperor

 It’s not hard to spot Emperor Qin Shi Huang’s ornate 76-meter-tall pyramidal tomb and mausoleum while touring the Chinese province of Shaanxi.
 The entire sight began when the emperor was just 13 and carried on for the next 38 years, from 246 to 208 BC.
 Emperor Qin Shi Huang died during one of his tours of Eastern China from ingesting mercury pills that, ironically, were supposed to protect and immortalize him.
 The tomb itself covers an underground palace where bronze chariots and horses and realist terracotta figureheads depicting Emperor Qin Shi Huang’s armies are said to be preserved.
-While visitors can tour the outside of the tomb, some of the Terracotta Army to its eastern side and the surrounding province, they are unable to explore the underground palace due to the risk of harming the emperor’s artifacts.
+While visitors can tour the outside of the tomb, some of the Terracotta Army to its eastern side and the surrounding province, they are unable to explore the underground palace due to the risk of harming the emperor’s possessions.